 Backtracking a bit, there’s another part of this story that you might find interesting.
 Due to an accident with firecrackers when I was about ten years old, I lost my high frequency hearing.
 As a result, I cannot hear the songs and calls of many birds, and insect songs are practically non-existent in my sound-world.
 So isn’t it ironic that I ended up specializing in nature sounds?
 How on earth have I managed things?

 Well, I found a solution.
 In the mid-1990s I worked with an engineer to co-develop a device called the SongFinder, a “digital bird song listening device” that takes high pitched sounds and lowers them into the range where I (and most other nature lovers suffering from high frequency hearing loss) can hear them.
 The SongFinder literally saved my @$$, allowing me to pursue my interests in spite of a major handicap.
 Do you have high frequency hearing loss?
-The SongFinder is still commercially available and you can learn all about it here: The Songfinder.
+Unfortunately, the SongFinder is no longer available … I guess all good things come to an end, sooner or later.

 In the mid to late 1990s I began spending lots of time in the field photographing birds, especially singing birds.
 This was not a random effort … I actually had specific goals in mind.
 In 1998 I completed my first book, which was published by Houghton Mifflin Company.
 “Common Birds and Their Songs” (co-authored with photographer Marie Read) was a smashing success.
 Within a year, I came out with my second book, “The Music of the Birds: A Celebration of Bird Song,” which featured my singing bird photos.
 More books soon followed, including “The Songs of Wild Birds,” “The Songs of Insects,” and finally “The Frogs and Toads of North America.”
 Although some have gone out of print, all these titles are still available, either new or used.
 Go here for a current list with purchase links.
 So, that’s five major books projects completed in a decade!
 Not bad considering all the work that goes into such things, plus the fact that I designed the books myself.